 2. Colonial Country Club.
 Straightening the river made an orphan of this kink in the Clear Fork.
 So, the kink just retired and took up golf: It now serves as a water hazard on the thirteenth hole.

 4. West 7th Street bridge.
 The trough of the old channel of the Clear Fork could be seen under the arch on the east end of the old 7th Street bridge.
 After grading of the ground under the new bridge, the trough is no longer visible under the easternmost arch.
+The 1914 West 7th Street bridge had to be lengthened in 1954 after the river channel was moved and widened in the floodway project.

 5. North of Chesapeake Plaza and west of Bluff Street.
 This is the outlet of another orphaned bend in the Clear Fork.
 Forest Park Boulevard follows the curve of the old channel.